dhananjaya-poojari/Interview-Preparation/.Net/README.md

 builder.Services.AddHostedService<RabbitMQQueueReciever>();
 ```

-### 𝐑𝐞𝐬𝐩𝐨𝐧𝐬𝐞 𝐂𝐚𝐜𝐡𝐢𝐧𝐠
+### Response Caching
-#### 𝐅𝐞𝐰 𝐜𝐨𝐧𝐬𝐭𝐫𝐚𝐢𝐧𝐭𝐬 𝐟𝐨𝐫 𝐑𝐞𝐬𝐩𝐨𝐧𝐬𝐞 𝐂𝐚𝐜𝐡𝐢𝐧𝐠
+#### Few constraints for response caching
-1.The request must result in a server response with a `200 (OK)` status code.
+1. The request must result in a server response with a `200 (OK)` status code.

-2.Response Caching Middleware must be placed before middleware that require caching.
+2. Response Caching Middleware must be placed before middleware that require caching.
 For more information, see ASP.NET Core Middleware.

-3.The `Authorization` header must not be present.
+3. The `Authorization` header must not be present.
+4. Only `Get` and `Head` we can apply response Caching